Ocean Parkway (Long Island): History

 Originally, there had been plans to extend the parkway to nearby Fire Island, and two attempts were made to authorize construction.
 However, residents resisted the plan: the first time for economic reasons, the second for environmental reasons.
-Although in 1964, Robert Moses Causeway was extended from its original terminus on Captree Island to Fire Island leading to the potential extension of Ocean Parkway, park legislation in the 1960s blocked further plans to extend the parkway.
+Although the Robert Moses Causeway was extended from its original terminus on Captree Island to Fire Island in 1964, leading to the potential extension of Ocean Parkway, park legislation in the 1960s blocked further plans to extend the parkway.

+During the 2000s and early 2010s, several discarded bodies were discovered along the Ocean Parkway.
+The discoveries received widespread media coverage and prompted a major police investigation into the crimes.
+In July 2023, Rex Heuermann was arrested in three of the murders and charged as a prime suspect in a fourth.

+In 2005, the Ocean Parkway – along with several other Long Island parkways – was listed on the National Register of Historic Places, as part of a historic district, known as the Jones Beach State Park, Causeway and Parkway System.

 The eastbound direction of the parkway was significantly damaged by Hurricane Sandy in October 2012.
 The westbound side of the road was reconfigured into a two-lane, two-way highway while the eastbound lanes were repaired.